Allersberg-Express

 Allersberg-Express was the brand name for the RegionalBahn train service between Nuremberg and Allersberg in Bavaria in southern Germany, operated by Deutsche Bahn.
 It started operations on 10 December 2006 and is one of the few regional trains to run on a German high-speed line.
 The total journey time was about fifteen minutes; the train was subject to the fare structure of the Verkehrsverbund Großraum Nürnberg.
 The Allersberg-Express was also called the R9 Express on VGN network web site.
 With the December 2020 schedule change, the Allersberg Express was retitled S5 of the Nuremberg S-Bahn.
 It is now served with Alstom Coradia Continental trainsets.

 Service operation

 The train operates as a shuttle service without any stops between the Nürnberg Hbf and Allersberg (Rothsee) stations.
-It utilises the Nuremberg-Ingolstadt high-speed line, where it can reach a maximum speed of 140 km/h (87 mph).
+It utilises the Nuremberg–Ingolstadt high-speed railway, where it can reach a maximum speed of 140 km/h (87 mph).
 The 25 km journey takes about 15 minutes in the 2012 schedule.
 Connections to seven regional bus lines are available at Allersberg station, as well as a park and ride facility with 286 parking bays and 112 bicycle racks.